nixworks/public/news/2011/07/4/README.md

 ##### Abhisit Vejjajiva
 ### [Abhisit Vejjajiva, the outgoing Prime Minister of Thailand, resigns as the leader of the Democrat Party following a heavy defeat in yesterday's general election. ](/news/2011/07/4/abhisit-vejjajiva-the-outgoing-prime-minister-of-thailand-resigns-as-the-leader-of-the-democrat-party-following-a-heavy-defeat-in-yesterda.md)
-_Context: general election, Democrat Party, Abhisit Vejjajiva, Prime Minister_
+_Context: Abhisit Vejjajiva, Prime Minister, Democrat Party, general election_

 ##### Indian state
 ### [At least 88 lawmakers in the Indian state of Andhra Pradesh resign "en masse" in support of the creation of a new state called Telangana. ](/news/2011/07/4/at-least-88-lawmakers-in-the-indian-state-of-andhra-pradesh-resign-en-masse-in-support-of-the-creation-of-a-new-state-called-telangana.md)